skjelten/emusc/libemusc/README.md

 ## License

-libEmuSC is released under the LGPL 3+ license.
+libEmuSC is released under the LGPLv2.1+ license.